srimani-ravikumar/interview-prep/Software_Design_Patterns/Dependency_Injection/1_Prerquistics_Theory/Content.md

 # Prerequisites — Dependency Injection

+## What are Dependencies?
+In software design, a dependency refers to any object that a class needs in order to function properly.

 ## What Is Dependency Injection?
 Dependency Injection (DI) is a design pattern in which an object receives its dependencies from an external source rather than creating them itself.
 In simple terms, instead of creating objects directly inside a class, you *inject* them from outside.